vtmhieu/Map_Cesium/README.md

-# FINAL PROJECT in Hanoi University of Science and Technology
+# FINAL PROJECT at Hanoi University of Science and Technology

 Hi!
 This is the project I developed to stream the 3D scenes into web.